LyricWiki: Application programming interface and apps

 Wikia also developed a mobile app called Lyrically that utilized the lyric database of LyricWiki and displayed lyrics based on the song being played.

 Edit lock and closure

 On April 2, 2019, LyricWiki was closed to editing by Fandom (formerly Wikia) for repeated violations of the site's terms of service.
-The reasoning for this was that Fandom did not approve of images and lyrics that are "overly" sexual and/or shock people, aiming to be a "family-friendly site".
+The reasoning for this was that Fandom did not approve of images and lyrics that are "overly sexual" and/or shocking, as Fandom was aiming to be a "family-friendly site".
 The site was shut down completely on September 21, 2020.
-Prior to the shutdown, a notice on the wiki stated that a data dump would not be offered; however, dumps are available on the "Closed Wiki" landing page that now appears on the site.
+Prior to the shutdown, a notice on the wiki stated that a data dump would not be offered; however, dumps were available on the "Closed Wiki" landing page for a period of time.